hectorhuertas/.dotfiles/README.md

 # Hector Huertas' .dotfiles

-This are my personal configurations and the scripts to easily install them.
+These are my personal configurations and the scripts to easily install them.

-This are two projects in one: the management of the dotfiles themselves and the configuration of my environment.
+There are two projects in one: the management of the dotfiles themselves and the configuration of my environment.

 **NOTE:** This project must be cloned so this README lives at ~/.dotfiles/README.md